stonkyoloer/News_Spread_Engine/README.md

 # 🚀 News & Event Heat 🔥 Credit Spread Screener

 Work in Progress...

+1. Start with 9 sectors and scan for catalysts across earnings, filings, flows, sentiment, ratings, volatility, support/resistance, and relative strength.
+GPT-5 and Grok select the top 3 tickers per sector, 27 tickers total.

+2. Scripts pulls live market data from the tastytrade server, and uses Black-Scholes to get PoP and ROI.

-I define 9 sectors.
-Then GPT 5 and Grok 4 find the top tickers per sector by news and events heat.
-The scripts pull live market data from tastytrade server.
-Then GPT 5 and GROK 4 link news and events to each spread.
-Need a tool or automation for your project or idea?
-Hit me up, and I’ll build it: stuart.alexander.phi@icloud.com
+3. GPT-5 and Grok link news and events to each spread, producing entry and exit plans.

+**Need a tool or automation for your project?
+Hit me up, and I’ll build it: stuart.alexander.phi@icloud.com**

 ---